h4rvey-g/ob-Notes/USMLE/Infective disease/Legionnaires' disease.md

 - Relative bradycardia
 - Diarrhea
 - Neurological features, especially confusion, agitation, and stupor

+> [!tip]
-<mark style="background: #BBFABBA6;">Legionnaires' disease should always be considered in patients with signs of atypical pneumonia and diarrhea in combination with possible exposure (e.g., cruise ship travel, use of a whirlpool).</mark>
+> Legionnaires' disease should always be considered in patients with signs of atypical pneumonia and diarrhea in combination with possible exposure (e.g., cruise ship travel, use of a whirlpool).